apache/couchdb-documentation/src/cluster/setup.rst

 procedure on other machines.
 Be sure to specify the total number of nodes you expect to add to the cluster before adding nodes.

+In file etc/vm.args change the the line ``-name couchdb@127.0.0.1`` to ``-name couchdb@<this-nodes-ip-address| FQDN>`` for each node which defines the node and must be seperate for each node.
+For clustered setup, each node in system must have a unique name.
+Can also be a valid FQDN not necessarily the IP.

 Before you can add nodes to form a cluster, you must have them listening on an IP address accessible from the other nodes in the cluster.
 Do this once per node:

-In file etc/vm.args  to -name couchdb@<this-nodes-ip-address> for each node.
-For clustered setup, each node in the system must have a unique name.

-In file etc/vm.args change the the line ``-name couchdb@127.0.0.1`` to ``-name couchdb@<this-nodes-ip-address| FQDN>`` for each node which defines the node and must be seperate for each node.
-For clustered setup, each node in system must have a unique name.Can also be a valid FQDN not necessarily the IP.

 .. code-block:: bash